ouktlab/pyadintool/README.md

 python_whisper=python3.10
 ```

-* Run the "setup_ubuntu_local.sh" to automatically install the libraries for ubuntu environment. "sudo apt install" and "pip install" commands are used in the script.
+* Run "setup_ubuntu_local.sh" to automatically install necessary libraries for ubuntu environment. "sudo apt install" and "pip install" commands are used in the script.
-    * Note: we have not specified required Ubuntu libaries.
+    * Note: we have not specified actual required libaries.
 Therefore, some unnecessary libaries may be installed by "apt install".

 ```
 bash setup_ubuntu_local.sh
 ```
-* The above script also create "venv" environment (venv/main) in the current directory.
-Activate venv when you run our python scripts.
+* Activate venv when you run our python scripts.
+The above script create "venv" environment (venv/main) in the current directory.
 ```
   venv/
     + main/    # venv for pyadintool